High Mountain Concubine Oolong Tea

-Flavor: Lightly toasted, woodsy aroma.
-Subtle honey-essence, fresh scone character.
-Clean, refreshing finish.
+Flavor: Toasted grains, woodsy aroma.
+Stone fruit, fresh scone/nutty character.
+Bold, refreshing finish.

 Harvest: Hand picked in small batches.
-Spring 2016.
-Taihe, Chiayi, Taiwan.
+Spring 2022.
+Shanlinxi, Taiwan.

 The most commonly noted flavor of Concubine Oolong is a honey-like quality.
-This batch of tea has this quality - in the sense that, like some wild honey, it has an amazing floral/herbal bouquet over a sweet/savory flavor on the palate.
+However, the bug effect that is integral to Concubine tea can be more varied than just honey notes.
+This batch is more fruity and pastry, with a pine aroma.
 This is balanced by substantial astringency to give it a clean, bright finish.
 This batch is a relatively light roast, undergoing two roasting with a few months between the two roasting to allow the tea to "settle" into its composition.
 Concubine is a fitting name in that the tea has a fickle, unpredictable character when it comes to roasting.